BIENVENIDO A Shenzhen

 - Estacionamiento disponible/500 espacios

-- Parking are available at East and West wing. and Complimentry for inhouse and restaurant guest parking
+- Parking are available at east and west wing.
+It's complimentry for inhouse and restaurant guest parking.

 - Puertas de acceso al aparcamiento controladas